Turkey Blocks Wikipedia Accusing It Of Running 'Smear Campaign'

 Saturday's move is the latest in what critics describe as Turkey's crack down on free speech following last summer's coup attempt, with dozens of media outlets shuttered and journalists jailed.

 Wikipedia is a widely-used online encyclopedia, whose content is largely written by anonymous, unpaid volunteers.

-Its stated goal is to present articles from a neutral point of view.
+Juliet Barbara, a spokeswoman for the Wikimedia Foundation, tells NPR, "We are committed to ensuring that Wikipedia remains available to the millions of people who rely on it in Turkey.
+To that end, we are actively working with outside counsel to seek judicial review of the decision affecting access to Wikipedia.
+We hope the issue can be resolved promptly."